 For many years now Koerner has been simultaneously working on a feminist-centered theme along with other paintings that have been more visually abstract, with the metaphorical content remaining somewhat mysterious in meaning.
 All of her artwork employs both camera and computer as fundamental creative tools.

 In 2021 Koerner was interviewed live in her studio and recorded for the Contemporary Arts Center’s StudioV program.
 In 2018 she gave a slide show of her work, speaking on "Artistic Expressions of Resiliency” at Tulane University’s Women Making Waves.
-Koerner’s work has been included in exhibitions at the Arthur Roger Gallery, Contemporary Arts Center, New Orleans Museum of Art, Tulane University Carroll Gallery, Loyola University’s Diboll Art Gallery, and Jonathan Ferrara Gallery in New Orleans, Louisiana; the Acadiana Center for the Arts in Lafayette, Louisiana; the Mobile Museum of Art and Space 301 in Mobile, Alabama; the Wiregrass Museum of Art in Dothan, Alabama; the Lamar University Dishman Gallery in Beaumont, Texas, the Montgomery College Rockville Gallery in Rockville, Maryland; the Biennale Internazionale Dell’ Arte Contemporanea in Florence, Italy and the Galerie Im Andechshof in Innsbruck, Austria among others.
+Koerner’s work has been included in exhibitions at the Ogden Museum of Southern Art, Arthur Roger Gallery, Contemporary Arts Center, New Orleans Museum of Art, Tulane University Carroll Gallery, Loyola University’s Diboll Art Gallery, and Jonathan Ferrara Gallery in New Orleans, Louisiana; the Acadiana Center for the Arts in Lafayette, Louisiana; the Meridian Museum of Art in Meridian, Mississippi, the Mobile Museum of Art and Space 301 in Mobile, Alabama; the Wiregrass Museum of Art in Dothan, Alabama; the Lamar University Dishman Gallery in Beaumont, Texas, the Montgomery College Rockville Gallery in Rockville, Maryland; the Biennale Internazionale Dell’ Arte Contemporanea in Florence, Italy and the Galerie Im Andechshof in Innsbruck, Austria among others.

 Koerner’s work is in the permanent collection of the Historic New Orleans Collection and the Arts Council of New Orleans.
 Koerner was an artist-in-residence at the Santa Fe Art Institute and Louisiana ArtWorks.
 Frahn Koerner Studios was chosen as a Satellite Project for International Art Triennial Prospect.2 and Prospect.3+ New Orleans.
 Koerner’s artwork is collected and shown throughout the USA and Europe.